 Discourse about COVID-19 concerned the origin and symptoms of the virus, and subsequently its treatment.
-Most discourse oriented research analysed national reaction to COVID-19 (e.g. Berrocal, Kranert, Attolino et al., 2021; Rajandran, 2020).
-Governments first explained the origin and symptoms of the virus and tried to advice, calm or inform people.
+Most discourse-oriented research analysed national reaction to COVID-19 (e.g., Berrocal et al. 2021; Rajandran 2020).
+Governments first explained the origin and symptoms of the virus and tried to advise, calm or inform people.
 Governments later mentioned the treatment of the virus and encouraged people to be vaccinated.
 Research about the discourse of COVID-19 vaccines is scarce but research about the discourse of other vaccines is rather prolific.

-Print media regularly hosts vaccine discourse as vaccine-related scandals emerge, as reported by newspapers in Australia (Ward & Budarick, 2020), China (Wang, 2020), Indonesia (Nurlaela Arief, Siti Karlinah, Yanti Setianti et al., 2018) and the United States (Fowler, Gollust, Dempsey et al., 2012).
-Newspapers articulate authoritative, moral and rational justifications in favour of vaccination (Wang, 2020; Ward & Budarick, 2020) although the types of justification may change (Fowler, Gollust, Dempsey et al., 2012).
+Print media regularly hosts vaccine discourse as vaccine-related scandals emerge, as reported by newspapers in Australia (Ward and Budarick 2020), China (Wang 2020), Indonesia (Neneng Nurlaela et al. 2018), and the United States (Fowler et al. 2012).
+Newspapers articulate authoritative, moral and rational justifications in favour of vaccination (Wang 2020; Ward and Budarick 2020) although the types of justification may change (Fowler et al. 2012).
 Newspapers may display vaccine favourable and unfavourable discourses but the former outweighs the latter.
-Newspapers naturalize government-led actions and decisions for public health (Wang, 2020; Ward & Budarick, 2020) and any intervention may reduce scepticism in vaccines (Nurlaela Arief, Siti Karlinah, Yanti Setianti et al., 2018).
-The media, understandably 'mediates' the government's justifications, which are recontextualized in newspapers.
-Alternatively, the government may engage people directly, as done in Denmark (Mohr & Frederikson, 2020).
+Newspapers naturalise government-led actions and decisions for public health (Wang 2020; Ward and Budarick 2020) and any intervention may reduce scepticism about vaccines (Neneng Nurlaela et al. 2018).
+The media, understandably "mediates" the government's justifications, which are recontextualised in newspapers.
+Alternatively, the government may engage people directly, as done in Denmark (Mohr and Frederikson 2020).
 Danish health information documents describe the safety of human papillomavirus (HPV) vaccines, which can prevent the dangers of certain cancers.

 Digital media hosts dichotomous vaccine discourse.
-Clear ideological positions are taken, arguing for and against vaccination (Betsch, Brewer, Brocade et al., 2012; Broniatowski, Hilyard & Dredze, 2016; Schmidt, Zollo, Scala et al., 2018).
-The dichotomy is unequal because vaccine unfavourable discourse is more pervasive than vaccine favourable discourse (Kata, 2010).
-Vaccine sceptic websites promote alternative health models, and individual autonomy and responsibility (Kata, 2010).
-Although trust in science is eroded (Kata, 2010), science experts denouncing vaccines are mentioned (Moran, Lucas, Everhart et al., 2016).
-These websites damage public health because visits of 5 to 10 minutes can increase perception of vaccination risks and decrease intent to be vaccinated (Betsch, Renkewitz, Betsch & Ulshöfer, 2010).
+Clear ideological positions are taken, arguing for and against vaccination (Betsch et al. 2012; Broniatowski, Hilyard and Dredze 2016; Schmidt et al. 2018).
+The dichotomy is unequal because vaccine unfavourable discourse is more pervasive than vaccine favourable discourse (Kata 2010).
+Vaccine sceptic websites promote alternative health models, and individual autonomy and responsibility (Kata 2010).
+Although trust in science is eroded (Kata 2010), science experts denouncing vaccines are mentioned (Moran et al. 2016).
+These websites damage public health because visits of 5 to 10 minutes can increase the perception of vaccination risks and decrease the intent to be vaccinated (Betsch et al. 2010).

 Social media sites provide an easy and fast avenue for almost instantaneous interaction about vaccines.
-On Facebook, posts on vaccines tend to be shared if information is presented as gist (consequences) more than verbatim (precise details) because gist is easier to understand and more engaging than verbatim (Broniatowski, Hilyard & Dredze, 2016).
-Instagram hosts more unfavourable than favourable posts for HPV vaccines (Kearney, Selvan, Hauer et al., 2019).
-On Twitter, vaccine favourable posts endorse scientific organizations and the advantages of vaccines but vaccine unfavourable posts emphasize the distrust of scientific organizations and the disadvantages of vaccines (Blankenship, Goff, Yin et al., 2018).
-While vaccine favourable posts promote data and conventional authorities (Brewer, Chapman, Rothman et al., 2017), vaccine unfavourable posts evoke emotions, morals and alternative authorities (Colson, 2011; Kata, 2010).
+On Facebook, posts on vaccines tend to be shared if the information is presented as a gist (consequences) more than verbatim (precise details) because gist is easier to understand and more engaging than verbatim (Broniatowski, Hilyard and Dredze 2016).
+Instagram hosts more unfavourable than favourable posts for HPV vaccines (Kearney et al. 2019).
+On Twitter, vaccine favourable posts endorse scientific organisations and the advantages of vaccines but vaccine unfavourable posts emphasise the distrust of scientific organisations and the disadvantages of vaccines (Blankenship et al. 2018).
+While vaccine favourable posts promote data and conventional authorities (Brewer et al. 2017), vaccine unfavourable posts evoke emotions, morals and alternative authorities (Colson 2011; Kata 2010).

 Hence, social media sites create, maintain or modify exposure to dichotomous vaccine discourse.
-The discursive construction of vaccination legitimizes or delegitimizes vaccines and it marshals multisemiotic features to convey justificatory schema.
-The discourse polarizes the online audience and consequently shapes their beliefs and practices (Schmidt, Zollo, Scala et al., 2018).
-These transcend discourse and leave a real-life impact on government vaccination endeavour (Betsch, Brewer, Brocade et al., 2012; Dubé, Gagnon & MacDonald, 2015).
-For instance, lower rates of vaccination in the United Kingdom are linked to vaccine misinformation on social media sites (Iacobucci, 2019) and lower rates of HPV vaccination in parts of the United States are blamed on vaccine misinformation on Twitter (Dunn, Surian, Leask et al., 2017).
+The discursive construction of vaccination legitimises or delegitimises vaccines and it marshals multisemiotic features to convey justificatory schema.
+The discourse polarises the online audience and consequently shapes their beliefs and practices (Schmidt et al. 2018).
+These transcend discourse and leave a real-life impact on government vaccination endeavour (Betsch et al. 2012;

+Dubé, Gagnon and MacDonald 2015).
+For instance, lower rates of vaccination in the United Kingdom are linked to vaccine misinformation on social media sites (Iacobucci 2019) and lower rates of HPV vaccination in parts of the United States are blamed on vaccine misinformation on Twitter (Dunn et al. 2017).